 Yes, they can be washed by hand in cold water with a detergent.
 However, be sure to read the instructions that come with the patch before washing it to make sure it is safe to do so.

 Iron-on patches are an easy and affordable way to customize your clothing.
-With proper care and maintenance, they can last for several years.
+With proper care and maintenance, patches can last for several years.
 However, how long do iron on patches last depends on different factors.
 So, it’s important to take proper care of your them to prolong their lifespan.